dpmihai/competition/README.md

 ##Statistics and Graphics

 Here users can see the best user's scoring per stage, average points per stage, favorites teams (which brought points).
 A full report per user can be generated to show scores for all stages.
+All reports and charts were created using [NextReports](http://www.next-reports.com/).

 ![](/docs/screenshots/comp3.png)

 ![](/docs/screenshots/comp4.png)

+##More

+Application is developed with Wicket, Spring and NextReports.
+Application automatically notifies users by mail to complete scores in case they forgot.
+For Premier League competition, the real scores are automatically saved by application.
+(They are taken from http://www.premierleague.com)